zammad/zammad-admin-documentation/channels/email/email-headers.rst

 .. danger:: **🛡 Trusted channels required 🛡**

-   Below options are a potential risk with external communication and thus require channels being set to trusted explicitly.
+   This feature is a potential risk with external communication and thus require channels being set to trusted explicitly.
 You can find instructions about how to set a channel to trusted at the end of this page.

 .. tip::

-   - Below headers are examples and in our opinion the most relevant ones.
+   - The header names listed below are examples and in our opinion the most relevant ones.
 However, you can adjust mostly all article or ticket attributes including custom ones if you know the attribute's exact name.
      Have a look :doc:`here </system/objects>` to find the attribute names.
-   - Header checks are case insensitive.
-However, values are case sensitive!
+   - Please note that while header names are case insensitive, header values are not.
+Make sure to specify values in expected case, otherwise they will not match.

 Auto responses
 --------------

 Normally, Zammad runs internal checks to see if an incoming email is an automatic response.
 In such cases Zammad will not send trigger based responses.
-You can override this with below headers:
+You can override this with the below mentioned headers:

 ``x-zammad-send-auto-response``
    Set to ``false`` to disable trigger based responses.
    If set to ``true`` Zammad will send a response.

-   This option *does not* work if e.g. ``precedence: list`` is set unless you use below auto response header as well.
+   This option *does not* work if e.g. ``precedence: list`` is set unless you use the auto response header below as well.

 ``x-zammad-is-auto-response``
    Providing this header allows you to tell Zammad that the mail in question